Information alert:

 Joining the register and implications of the donor linking process

-To join the register please contact us and we will ask you to complete a registration form – make sure you provide your date of birth if you are a donor conceived person or donation years if you are a donor.
+To join the Register, please contact us and we will ask you to complete a registration form.
+If you are a donor conceived person, please ensure you include your date of birth.
+If you are a donor, please provide the year(s) of donation.

-At this point, we will process your application and you can choose to access our service as and when you require, at your own time and pace.
+You may choose to access our services as and when you require them, at your own time and pace.

 Your feelings may change and perhaps become more intense after you have received the outcome of your DNA testing and it is important to bear in mind the implications of not finding, as well as finding, a link.

-We strongly encourage you to take advantage of our confidential counselling service (2 sessions are free and costed at £25 thereafter) which gives you the chance to talk things through in a way, and at a time, to suit you.
+Again, we strongly encourage you to take advantage of our confidential counselling service (two sessions are free and costed at £25 thereafter) which gives you the chance to talk things through in a way, and at a time, to suit you.
 This service is available at any time during your process.

 You may wish to discuss what it is you wish to achieve from the process and whether it is a good time for you to start the process.
 It is helpful to discuss the implications for yourself and those close to you.

-You can choose where to have your DNA sample taken such as at King’s College laboratory, your General Practitioner Surgery, through a Sampling Visit, or selected pharmacies in London partnered with the testing service.
+You can choose where to have your DNA sample taken such as at KCL laboratory, your General Practitioner Surgery, through a Sampling Visit, or selected pharmacies in London partnered with the testing service.
+Note that KCL can also send sampling kits overseas.
 You will receive detailed information about Sampling Options once you are registered, or upon request.

-The King’s College London DNA Analysis Team are experts in the field of genetics and provide an accredited service at the subsidised cost of £95.
+The KCL DNA Analysis Team are experts in the field of genetics and provide an accredited service at the subsidised cost of £95.
 They, alongside us, will keep in touch with you regarding the process from start to finish.

 If your results determine that there is potential link with another individual on the register both sides of the link will be informed of this and it is important to consider the implications of finding a match.